 The Panorama Route is a must-do during your time in South Africa.
 A weekend road trip along the Panorama Route gives you a chance to explore its wonders, including the spectacular Blyde River Canyon.
 It is the third-largest canyon on Earth.
 Two of the best ways to experience the canyon is on a white river rafting trip or microlight flight.
 If you prefer to keep your feet on the ground, Three Rondavels and God’s Window are the best viewpoints.
 Waterfall chasing is another highlight of the Panorama Route.
 The most impressive waterfalls are Berlin Falls, Lisbon Falls, and Lone Creek Falls.

 After the day’s excitement, you can relax beside the pool, have a drink at the bar, watch a movie, or enjoy a games night with the other interns and volunteers.
 We often have presentations by guides and staff members, which is a great way to learn more about the African environment and its inhabitants.
 You can also get involved in fundraising events such as games and quiz nights.
-Dinners on our viewing deck are a highlight at the Bushriver Lodge.
+Dinners on our viewing deck are a highlight at Olifant's River Camp.
 As are the marshmallow roasting get togethers around the fire!

 Once you have submitted your application, a Destination Specialist will be in-touch to discuss the project with you.

 - 2 cooked meals a day and a help-yourself breakfast